-'''

 UPDATE t SET a = t2.a FROM t, t2 WHERE t.b = t2.b;

-'''

-In the preceding example, the statement performs the same action as it does when you omit the FROM clause altogether.
+The statement performs the same action as it does when you omit the FROM clause altogether.
 You are allowed to specify more than one table in the FROM clause of the UPDATE statement.
 However, if you specify only one table, it must be the target table.

-Privileges on a Database and on its Objects
+Privileges on a database and on its objects